Post

 We also got introduced to the new “Milestone” system, which basically sets a deadline for you depending on how fast you want to finish the core-curriculum, I didn’t know about this at first and accidentally chose the 12 months (35-45 hour per week) choice, but the worry though, you can move between them depending on how fast you want to progress (I personally plan to be in between 12 and 15 months), but if you’re not progressing at all, then you will be expelled from 42.

-Very off-topic, but I actually cooked something unique this time, I invited my Mongolian 42-mate and close-friend over to my flat to help me cook and eat some Japanese Curry, we bought some needed ingredients and a new cooking pan, but then we found out that the expensive Tefal Pan I bought was incompatible with the induction stove, which was quite sad since I spent a lot of money on it, and so I asked my korean friends if I could borrow their pan, but we somehow succeeded and spent like 5-7 hours just eating and talking.
+Very off-topic, but I actually cooked something unique this time, I invited my Mongolian 42-mate and close-friend over to my flat to help me cook and eat some Japanese Curry, we bought some needed ingredients and a new cooking pan, but then we found out that the expensive Tefal Pan I bought was incompatible with the induction stove, which was quite sad since I spent a lot of money on it, and so I asked my Korean friends if I could borrow their pan, but we somehow succeeded and spent like 5-7 hours just eating and talking.

 Stressful second week